finkbeca/Notes/content/docs/Front-End/react.md

   )
 }
 ```
-In this example useEffect is called everytime the color changes.
-This in effect happens evertime we iterate and click the button calling setCount.
+In this example useEffect is called every time the color changes.
+This in effect happens every time we iterate and click the button calling setCount.
 If we do not have a dependency array our callback will run every time the component function runs.
 Rather if our dependency is empty ```[]``` it will only run once.
 Example:
 ```
 import React, { useState, useEffect } from 'react'